Our mission is to provide an opportunity for all of our learners

-Learners who choose the Hudson Branch Middle College are enrolled in a 5-year program.
+Learners who choose the Hudson Early Middle College are enrolled in a 5-year program.
 They take college classes during their 11th and 12th grade year and in their 13th year attend college full time.
 Learners in this program will graduate with a Hudson High School Diploma, a Michigan Early Middle College Association Certificate and the opportunity to obtain a trade certification, up to 60 college credits, or an associate's degree.

-The Hudson Branch Middle College is a program for Hudson High School Learners offered in conjunction with Jackson College.
+The Hudson Early Middle College is a program for Hudson High School Learners offered in conjunction with Jackson College.
 Open to current freshmen or sophomores, the program provides the opportunity to begin taking college-level courses at Jackson College or work towards a trade certification while still in high school.
-Learners enrolled in the Hudson Branch Middle College will have access to all Hudson Area School athletics and curricular activities.
+Learners enrolled in the Hudson Early Middle College will have access to all Hudson Area School athletics and curricular activities.

 The program is designed to bridge the gap between high school and college, and provide learners with multiple paths to post-secondary education.
-In addition to the many academic offerings, the Hudson Branch Middle College helps to develop the soft skills required to meet the demands of post-secondary life.
+In addition to the many academic offerings, the Hudson Early Middle College helps to develop the soft skills required to meet the demands of post-secondary life.